meln-ds/seaborn-scatterplot-tutorial/README.md

-# seaborn-scatterplot-tutorial
+# Visualizing Bivariate Data Using Seaborn Library

-How to create scatterplots using the seaborn package
+This repo contains an introduction to the Seaborn library, as well as a tutorial on how to generate scatterplots using Seaborn.